Kong/kong/README.md

 The top Kong features include:
 - Advanced routing, load balancing, health checking - all configurable via an admin API or declarative configuration.
-- Authentication and Authorization for APIs using methods like JWT, basic auth, ACLs and more.
+- Authentication and Authorization for APIs using methods like JWT, basic auth, ACLs,and more.
 - Proxy, SSL/TLS termination, and connectivity support for L4 or L7 traffic.
 - Plugins for enforcing traffic controls, req/res transformations, logging, monitoring and including a plugin developer hub.
 - Sophisticated deployment models like Declarative Databaseless Deployment and Hybrid Deployment (control plane/data plane separation) without any vendor lock-in.